DavidVargasxyz/davidvargasxyz.github.io/content/linux/Disk Partitions.md

 ### Storage Management Tools

-parted, gdisk, and LVM
+`parted`, `gdisk`, and `LVM`
 Partitions created with a combination of most of these tools and toolsets can coexist on the same disk.

-parted
+`parted`
 understands both MBR and GPT formats.

-gdisk
+`gdisk`
-idesigned to support the GPT format only may be used as a replacement of parted.
+- support the GPT format only
+- may be used as a replacement of parted.

-LVM
+`LVM`
-feature-rich logical volume management solution that gives flexibility in storage management.
+- feature-rich logical volume management solution that gives flexibility in storage management.